Toddler 13-23 Months

 Once the child falls asleep so it can be known how long the nap length was.

-ALL TRACKING APP: This list of apps track sleep, diapers, feeds, it’s a makeshift monitor and has a sound machine app as well.
-Check it out and see what calls out to you.
+ALL TRACKING APP: This app tracks sleep, diapers, and feeds.
 But feel free to use what you have as well.

 NIGHTLIGHT: It is good to have a basic night light in the room.
 There is an example below but any will do.
 You want it to be bright enough so your child can see where they are when they go to sleep as well as when they wake up in the middle of the night.
 Ensure that it is not too bring that it hinders your child from falling asleep.
 Avoid blue nightlights.